wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 address) and let the set mask map the block address into the set number.
 For other types of tag arrays, such as Z array, the hash function must be an non-trivial one, and can be assigned by specifying`array.hash` in the configurtation file.

+A replacement policy object is responsible for deciding which block should be evicted, if any, when a new block is brought into the set.
+As discussed in the previous section, the replacement policy object stores its own metadata, which can be optionally updated on every tag array access.

 The tag array is declared as a one-dimensional pointer named `array`.
 In order to access set X, the begin index is computed as (`ways` * X), and the end index is (`ways` * (X + 1)).
 To perform an array lookup given a block address, we first compute the set number by AND'ing the address with the set mask.
 Note that all block addresses have been right